PhotonVision/photonvision/docs/source/docs/simulation/simulation-java.md

 These streams follow the port order mentioned in {ref}`docs/installation/networking:Camera Stream Ports`.
 For example, a single simulated camera will have its raw stream at `localhost:1181` and processed stream at `localhost:1182`, which can also be found in the CameraServer tab of Shuffleboard like a normal camera stream.

 :::{figure} images/SimExampleFrame.png
-*A frame from the processed stream of a simulated camera viewing some 2023 AprilTags with the field wireframe enabled, as seen in the* [swervedriveposeestsim example](https://github.com/PhotonVision/photonvision/tree/2a6fa1b6ac81f239c59d724da5339f608897c510/photonlib-java-examples/swervedriveposeestsim).
+*A frame from the processed stream of a simulated camera viewing some 2023 AprilTags with the field wireframe enabled*
 :::